frudisch/HandballManagement/uaa-server/README.md

 ## Building for production

-To optimize the uaa_server application for production, run:
+To optimize the uaa application for production, run:

     ./gradlew -Pprod clean bootRepackage